k-Color Multi-Robot Motion Planning: Experimental Results

 \section{Experimental Results}

-\rsecafter We describe experimental results for the case of disc robots in the plane moving amidst polygonal obstacles.
-We show results for five challenging scenarios and compare the performance of \algkp with two other \sbs algorithms.
+\rsecafter We describe experimental results for the case of disc robots and polygonal robots translating amidst polygonal obstacles in the plane.
+We show results for several challenging scenarios and compare the performance of \algkp with two other \sbs algorithms.
 Specifically we compare \algkp with the PRM implementation of the OOPSMP package~\cite{oopsmp} on inputs of the fully-colored problem.
 For other inputs we use a basic \sbs algorithm for the $k$-color problem called \algkb, described later on.